Many disorders can cause pulmonary hypertension.

 Chronic disorders that cause blood clots

-Left-sided heart failure Pulmonary Hypertension is one of the most common causes of pulmonary hypertension.
-Left-sided heart failure can occur in people who have longstanding high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
+Left-sided heart disease is one of the most common causes of pulmonary hypertension.
+Left-sided heart disease can occur in people who have longstanding high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more or coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary... read more .
 When the left side of the heart cannot pump blood out to the body normally, blood backs up in the lungs and increases blood pressure there.
 Inability of the heart to relax appropriately can also cause blood to back up into the lungs, which contributes to pulmonary hypertension.

 Certain chronic disorders can cause repeated (chronic) blood clots, typically blood clots in the deep leg veins (called deep vein thrombosis Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more ).
 Blood clots in the leg may dislodge and travel through the venous system and the right side of the heart to lodge in the pulmonary arteries or the smaller branches of these arteries in the lungs, causing pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more .
 If these clots do not resolve properly, the pulmonary arteries can become narrower and stiffer.
 This results in a type of pulmonary hypertension called chronic thromboembolic pulmonary hypertension.